-For the sake of this full comparison, the Sony X950G LED TV picture screen still wins vs Sony X900F since the wide-angle feature isn’t available in the latter.
-The only catch is that smaller models such as the XBR65X950G don’t have this, so you do need to buy the bigger screen sizes to get the X-Wide Angle.
+For the sake of this full comparison, the Sony X950G LED TV picture screen still wins vs Sony X900F since the wide-angle technology feature isn’t available in the latter.
+The only catch is that smaller models such as the XBR65, X950G Sony don’t use this, so you do need to buy the bigger screen sizes to get the X-Wide Angle technologies.

 Speaker Systems of X950G & X900F

-X950G vs X900F: Brightness and Color Performance
+X950G and X900F: Brightness and Color Performance

 We mentioned that the 75-inch and 85-inch models of the Sony X950G have the X-Wide angle technology, and this makes the contrast ratio of Sony X950G vs X900F lower.
 As such, the blacks won’t be as deep.

-When it comes to the color gradient, both TVs can deliver a smooth 10-bit color.
+When it comes to the color gradient, both products can deliver a smooth 10-bit color.
 There are some flaws in colors such as gray and dark green, but overall, there is no visible color banding on either model and the colors are produced well.

 Better Motion Handling: X950G or X900F?

 Unfortunately, the BFI mode can make the backlight flicker at 120 Hz despite reducing the blur due to the 60 fps persistence.
-Then again, this BFI is still optional, so the decision is up to you depending on what setting you’re comfortable with.
+Then again, this BFI is still optional, so the general decision is up to you depending on what setting you’re comfortable with.

-On the other hand, the native refresh rate on the two models is at 120 Hz.
-This refresh rate allows them to interpolate content with a lower frame rate and a higher frame rate nicely.
+On the other hand, the picture native refresh rate on the two models is at 120 Hz.
+This refresh rate allows them to interpolate content with a lower frame rate and a higher screen frame rate nicely.

-Overall, regardless of the frame rate of the content, the 120Hz refresh rate makes the viewing experience smoother.
-Whether you’re watching 24p Blu-Ray movies, 24p satellite box movies, or 60p signal movies from Netflix, both the X950G and the X900F have excellent 120 Hz motion handling due to the screen refresh rate.
+Overall, regardless of the frame rate content, the 120 Hz refresh rate makes the picture viewing experience smoother.
+Whether you’re following 24p Blu-Ray, 24p satellite box, or 60p signal movies from Netflix, both the X950G and the Sony X900F have excellent 120 Hz motion handling due to the screen refresh rate.

 The peak brightness on both units is also good, although we must say that the Sony X900F is at a slight disadvantage since its peak is less than 1000 nits.
-Essentially, that means that high dynamic range images don’t appear as bright as intended.
+Essentially, that means that high dynamic range color mapping images don’t appear as bright as intended.